xccui/flink/docs/dev/table/sql.md

   <tbody>
     <tr>
       <td><code>TUMBLE(time_attr, interval)</code></td>
       <td>Defines a tumbling time window.
 A tumbling time window assigns rows to non-overlapping, continuous windows with a fixed duration (<code>interval</code>).
 For example, a tumbling window of 5 minutes groups rows in 5 minutes intervals.
-Tumbling windows can be defined on event-time (stream + batch) or processing-time (stream).</td>
+Tumbling windows can be defined on rowtime (stream + batch) or processing-time (stream).</td>
     </tr>
     <tr>
       <td><code>HOP(time_attr, interval, interval)</code></td>
       <td>Defines a hopping time window (called sliding window in the Table API).
 A hopping time window has a fixed duration (second <code>interval</code> parameter) and hops by a specified hop interval (first <code>interval</code> parameter).
 If the hop interval is smaller than the window size, hopping windows are overlapping.
 Thus, rows can be assigned to multiple windows.
 For example, a hopping window of 15 minutes size and 5 minute hop interval assigns each row to 3 different windows of 15 minute size, which are evaluated in an interval of 5 minutes.
-Hopping windows can be defined on event-time (stream + batch) or processing-time (stream).</td>
+Hopping windows can be defined on rowtime (stream + batch) or processing-time (stream).</td>
     </tr>
     <tr>
       <td><code>SESSION(time_attr, interval)</code></td>
       <td>Defines a session time window.
 Session time windows do not have a fixed duration but their bounds are defined by a time <code>interval</code> of inactivity, i.e., a session window is closed if no event appears for a defined gap period.
 For example a session window with a 30 minute gap starts when a row is observed after 30 minutes inactivity (otherwise the row would be added to an existing window) and is closed if no row is added within 30 minutes.
-Session windows can work on event-time (stream + batch) or processing-time (stream).</td>
+Session windows can work on rowtime (stream + batch) or processing-time (stream).</td>
     </tr>
   </tbody>
 </table>